philsturgeon/phil.tech/source/2010-03-11-codeigniter-2.html.markdown

 layout: post
 title: 'CodeIgniter 2.0: Everything you need to know'
 category: codeigniter
-alias: blog/2010/03/codeigniter-2
+alias: blog/2010/03/codeigniter-2/
-excerpt: " \n\tIt has been 6 months since the last CodeIgniter minor update and 18 months since the last major update.
+excerpt: "It has been 6 months since the last CodeIgniter minor update and 18 months since the last major update.
 Through all this time we were given no information about the next release of CodeIgniter, but finally 2.0 is on the way. "
 date: '2010-03-11 17:42:00'